Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 dispatched to the wxWindow currently in focus which is a ModalWindow.
 The ModalWindow in its key event handler dispatcher the key event to the mode manager which determines the mode at the top of its mode stack and dispathes the event to that mode.
-The mode has a fnKybd_map which processes this event.
+The mode has a fnKybd_map function which processes this event.
-In its fnKybd_map function, the mode determines the intent of the user based on the key strokes it receives and dispatches the intent to be processed by a corresponding intent handler.
+In its fnKybd_map function, the mode determines the intent of the user based on the key strokes it received and dispatches the intent to be processed by a corresponding intent handler.
-Desgining a mode therefore involves designing a set of user intents, each one of which is identified by specific user keystrokes, and implementing the apps expected behavior in response to a given user intent in an intent handler.
+Desigining a mode therefore involves designing a set of user intents, each one of which is identified by specific user keystrokes, and implementing the apps expected behavior in response to a given user intent in an intent handler.